apache/incubator-spot/dev/release/README.md

 Send the vote to the general Incubator list and include the voting results from the dev list as evidence.

     To: general@incubator.apache.org
-    Subject: [VOTE] Release Apache SPOT 1.0-incubating
+    Subject: [VOTE] Release Apache Spot 1.0-incubating

     Dear IPMC team,

-    This is the vote for Apache SPOT 1.0 (incubating) release.
-This is the first release of SPOT.
+    This is the vote for Apache Spot 1.0 (incubating) release.
+This is the first release of Spot.

     Apache Spot (Incubating) is open source software for leveraging insights from flow and packet analysis.
 It helps enterprises and service providers gain insight on their network environments through transparency of service delivery and identification of potential security threats or attacks happening among resources operating at cloud scale.
 While current threat intelligence tools help, identifying unknown threats and attacks remains a challenge.
 Apache Spot provides tools to accelerate companies’ ability to expose suspicious connections and previously unseen attacks using flow and packet analysis technologies.